gtri/rapid-modeling-tools/ingrid/src/model_processing/patterns/README.md

     - Suppose the pattern graph required a column titled `composite owner`
         - Ingrid splits the column name on the string so `composite owner` becomes `composite` and `owner`
         - Ingrid will check if the first word, `composite`, exists in the spreadsheet (either created by an earlier derived node or as part of the input data).
-            - When Ingrid finds the column in the spreadsheet data, it creates a new node for each row in the excel following the convention `(node i from column found) qua (last item from string split on space) context`.
+            - If Ingrid finds the column in the spreadsheet data, it creates a new node for each row in the Excel file following the convention `(node i from column found) qua (last word in string) context`.
                 - If `composite` represented a column in the Excel with a node named `composite_node`, Ingrid would create a new node `composite_node qua owner context`
         - When the word before the space does not map to a column, Ingrid creates new nodes using the first column in the Excel and the root column
             - A new node following this convention, for a first node named `first_node` and an accompanying first root named `first_root`, would have the name `first_node qua first_root context`